 - 2 pouches (3 ounces each) liquid fruit pectin

 - In a large saucepan, bring water to a boil.
-Remove from the heat; add tea bags.
-Cover and steep for 30 minutes.
+Remove from heat; add tea bags.
+Cover and steep 30 minutes.

 - Discard tea bags.
 Stir in the sugar, apple juice and butter.
 Bring to a full rolling boil over high heat, stirring constantly.
 Stir in pectin.
-Boil for 1 minute, stirring constantly.
+Continue to boil 1 minute, stirring constantly.

 Sort By :

 "Made this with both Gingerbread Spice and Sugar Plum Spice teas from Celestial Seasonings and both were a great success!
 I personally didn't find either jelly too sweet for their purpose and they set without an issue doing the recipe as written.
 They'll make great gifts and will certainly become a Christmas tradition for my family."

 "To make this recipe I ordered online the Holiday Gingerbread Spice Celestial Tea bags.Followed the directions exactly as printed, disappointed as the jelly never did set.It had a nice flavor and I didn't want it to go to waste, so, I purchased pancake syrup type bottles with corks, and used it for gifts that way.
 What a job....
 I make jellies regularly and have great success, but this failed my expectations.
 Only 2 stars as it wasn't a total failure,but spent to much $$$ ....will not attempt a second try !"

 "Has anyone made this using the exact recipe?
 This sounds like a lot of pectin.
 I'm going to make this today and a little hesitant.
 I don't really like the taste of liquid pectin so wondering if I can use just one pack or if it can be made with powdered."